lethiess/RecommenderSystem/README.md

 ### Installation

-To run this the Jupyter Notebook a installation of Anaconda is recommendet.
+To run this the Jupyter Notebook a installation of Anaconda is recommended.

 [Install Anaconda](https://www.anaconda.com/products/individual#Downloads)